byrd-laif/soilMakers/lifeStylesForChange/soilAlchemy.md

 **Soil life is fragile,** an estimated one third of global soils are degraded.
 Moreover, each year an estimated 24 billion tonnes of fertile soil are lost due to erosion alone.

-Building up, maintaining and conserving the fertility of different soil types around the world in the face of diverse climatic conditions is the biggest challenge to agriculture today.
+Building up, maintaining and conserving the fertility of different soil types around the world in the face of diverse climatic conditions is the biggest challenge of agriculture today.
 The key to soil fertility lies mostly in the humus content of soils.

-#### *Ancestral Healing; Cultivating cultures that heal cultivates compassion for mother earth, an act of humility.* Connecting to Mother Earth through her art, the soil.
+#### *Ancestral Healing; Cultivating cultures that heal cultivates compassion for mother earth, an act of humility.* Connecting to Mother Earth through her art, soil alchemy.
+Soil is the ultimate store of energy, it holds history in its molecules, vital energy that flows forever, transporting light energies.

 Its easy to destroy something, the challenge is to create something meaningful.
-To bring something back to the Village that people can live from.
+To bring something back to the Village that someone can live from.

 ***Humility:*** The state of being Humble; Middle English, from Anglo-French, from Latin humilis low, humble, ***from humus earth;*** akin to Greek chthōn ***earth,*** chamai on ***the ground.***

 #### Soil Return - 30% of soil is fungal mass, bokashi pro-biotic soil offers *humus soul food* to the field.
-Soil is the ultimate store of energy, it holds history in its molecules, vital energy that flows forever, transporting light energies.
+Microbes and other soil organisms are capable of producing all the nutrients plants need.

 **Humus is organic matter reduced until it can break down no further.
 In this state of evolution its appearance is unified.
 Commonly known as topsoil, humus is essential for all life.
 It creates fertile terrain for new growth, strengthens immunity and offers nutrients needed for soil organisms to regenerate.**